 Natalia Welzenbach-Marcu | April 30th, 2019

 McMurdo, a small group of buildings in the Antarctic meant solely as a pass-through for scientists of different fields, sits 800 miles away from a glacier roughly the size of Florida.
-This glacier–dubbed the “Thwaites”–is difficult to reach and difficult to study, but this enormous formation of ice could have dire consequences for our civilization should it collapse in our oceans.
+This glacier–dubbed the “Thwaites”–is difficult to reach and difficult to study.
+Despite its near-inaccessibility, this enormous formation of ice is incredibly important, as it could have dire consequences for our civilization should it collapse in our oceans.

 Thwaites’ wedge shape and its massive size make it something to be contended with.
 In 2008, when Sridhar Anandakrishnan and five others from Penn State journeyed to the glacier, they found that it was losing ice at an alarming rate.
 The ongoing losses from Thwaites already accounts for a global sea level rise of roughly 4%.
 Thwaites is likely a support glacier, a “cork in a wine bottle“, meaning that its total collapse could lead to more glacier disaster, forcing us to contend with rising oceans that we may not be prepared to deal with.